For IT development companies, and organisations developing computer and digital-devices

 The person represents the interests of the stakeholders in the Agile project, and ensures

-that the project delivers a certain business value (importance in terms of market value
+that the project delivers a certain business value (importance in terms of market value and financial implications) at all times while the product is being developed.
+The individual is primarily responsible for the success or failure of the project.

 The product backlog (Artefact)